 An employer has a duty to make 'reasonable adjustments' - changes that make it easier for the disabled person.
-The Act does not provide a specific list of adjustments: however, the Statutory Code of Practice16 suggests that adjustments can include:
+The Act does not provide a specific list of adjustments.
+However, the Statutory Code of Practice16 suggests that adjustments can include:

-- changing equipment

-- providing aids including extra support and equipment

-- changing the location of work

-- changing policies and procedures

-- allowing extra time off work

-- allowing flexible working

-- changing the worker's role or parts of the worker's role

-- offering counselling or mentoring.
+- changing equipment - providing aids including extra support and equipment - changing the location of work or allowing working from home - changing policies and procedures - allowing extra time off work eg for counselling or other medical appointments - allowing flexible working - b changing the worker's role or parts of the worker's role - offering counselling or mentoring.